nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 - `Missing required field:` - Displayed when any required field is not provided (name, NRIC, phone, email, address, or role)

-NRIC should adhere to the following format and constraints:
-1. The NRIC must be 9 characters long.
-2. The first character must be one of the following letters: 'S', 'T', 'F', or 'G'. (case-insensitive)
-  - 'S' and 'T' are for Singapore Citizens and Permanent Residents.
-  - 'F' and 'G' are for Foreigners.
-3. The next 7 characters must be digits.
-4. The last character must be an uppercase letter, which serves as a checksum to validate the NRIC.
-5. The checksum is computed based on a specific algorithm using the 7 digits of the NRIC.

 ### Linking a patient and a caregiver: `link`